2018 Wyoming Cowboys football team

-The 2018 Wyoming Cowboys football team represented the University of Wyoming during the 2018 NCAA Division I FBS football season.
-The Cowboys are coached by fifth-year head coach Craig Bohl and play their home games at War Memorial Stadium as a member of the Mountain Division of the Mountain West Conference.
-They finished the regular season 6–6, 4–4 in Mountain West play to finish in third place in the Mountain division.
-Despite being bowl eligible, they were not invited to a bowl game.
+The 2018 Wyoming Cowboys football team represented the University of Wyoming as a member Mountain West Conference (MW) during the 2018 NCAA Division I FBS football season.
+Led by fifth-year head coach Craig Bohl, the Cowboys compiled an overall record of 6–6 record with mark 4–4 in conference play, placing third in the MW's Mountain Division.
+Despite being bowl-eligible, Wyoming was not invited to a bowl game.
+The team played home games at War Memorial Stadium in Laramie, Wyoming.

-Previous season

-The Cowboys finished the 2017 season 8–5, 5–3 in Mountain West play to finish in a tie for second place in the Mountain Division.
-They were invited to the Famous Idaho Potato Bowl where they defeated Central Michigan.